Skardyy/Shell-Alias-Maker/Shortcuts/README.md

 names of the shortcuts will be inherited

 ## Aliases
-you can write an aliases.txt file to create aliases to those shortcuts and commands
+you can write an config.txt file to create aliases to those shortcuts and commands
 ### alias to .lnk file
 fx : firefox
 * the above is used to create a shortcut to a .lnk file called firefox